Teaching method: Lecturing

-The lecture method is just one of several teaching methods, though in schools it's usually considered the primary one.
+The lecture method is just one of several teaching methods, though in schools it is usually considered the primary one.
 The lecture method is convenient for the institution and cost-efficient, especially with larger classroom sizes.
-This is why lecturing is the standard for most college courses, when there can be several hundred students in the classroom at once; lecturing lets professors address the most people at once, in the most general manner, while still conveying the information that they feel is most important, according to the lesson plan.
-While the lecture method gives the instructor or teacher chances to expose students to unpublished or not readily available material, the students plays a passive role which may hinder learning.
-While this method facilitates large-class communication, the lecturer must make constant and conscious effort to become aware of student problems and engage the students to give verbal feedback.
+This is why lecturing is the standard for most college courses when there can be several hundred students in the classroom at once; lecturing lets professors address the most people at once, in the most general manner, while still conveying the information that they feel is most important, according to the lesson plan.
+While the lecture method gives the instructor or teacher chances to expose students to unpublished or not readily available material, the students play a passive role which may hinder learning.
+While this method facilitates large-class communication, the lecturer must make a constant and conscious effort to become aware of student problems and engage the students to give verbal feedback.
 It can be used to arouse interest in a subject provided the instructor has effective writing and speaking skills.

+Peer Instruction

+Developed by Eric Mazur, peer instruction is a teaching method designed to improve the lecture.
+It includes both pre-class and in-class workflows.
+The in-class workflow intersperses teacher presentations with conceptual questions, called Concept Tests.
+These are designed to expose common student misconceptions in understanding the material, and lead to student discussion then reteaching if required.

+Explaining

+While under-researched, both student and teacher explanations remain one of the most utilized teaching methods in teacher practice.
+Explaining has many sub-categories including the use of analogies to build conceptual understanding.
+Some modes of explaining include the ‘thinking together’ style where teachers connect student ideas to scientific models.
+There are also more narrative styles using examples, and learner explanations which require students to give an explanation of the concept to be learned allowing the teacher to give precise feedback on the quality of the explanation.